rabbitmq/rabbitmq-website/site/api-guide.md

 Map mapCall(Object[] keyValuePairs)
 </pre>

-The <code>primitiveCall</code> method transfers raw byte arrays as the request and response bodies.
-The method <code>stringCall</code> is a thin convenience wrapper around <code>primitiveCall</code>, treating the message bodies as <code>String</code> instances in the default character encoding.
+The `primitiveCall` method transfers raw byte arrays as the request and response bodies.
+The method `stringCall` is a thin convenience wrapper around `primitiveCall`, treating the message bodies as `String` instances in the default character encoding.

-The <code>mapCall</code> variants are a little more sophisticated: they encode a <code>java.util.Map</code> containing ordinary Java values into an AMQP 0-9-1 binary table representation, and decode the response in the same way.
+The `mapCall` variants are a little more sophisticated: they encode a `java.util.Map` containing ordinary Java values into an AMQP 0-9-1 binary table representation, and decode the response in the same way.
 (Note that there are some restrictions on what value types can be used here - see the javadoc for details.)

-All the marshalling/unmarshalling convenience methods use <code>primitiveCall</code> as a transport mechanism, and just provide a wrapping layer on top of it.
+All the marshalling/unmarshalling convenience methods use `primitiveCall` as a transport mechanism, and just provide a wrapping layer on top of it.